September 11, 2020

 Due to my research using the Wolfram Language, I can now mention the fact that if you are spending less than

-January 10, 2019 — Brian Wood, Lead Technical Marketing Writer, Document and Media Systems
+January 10, 2019 — Brian Wood, Technical Communications & Outreach Manager

 So far in this series, I’ve covered the process of extracting, cleaning and structuring data from a website.
 So what does one do with a structured dataset?
 Continuing with the Election Atlas data from the previous post, this final entry will talk about how to store your scraped data permanently and deploy results to the web for universal access and sharing.